Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Crawling Claw.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/tiny
 - monster/type/undead
-statblock: inline
+aliases: ["Crawling Claw"]
 ---
 # Crawling Claw
 *Source: Monster Manual p.
-44, Curse of Strahd, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dragon Heist, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel, Light of Xaryxis, Keys from the Golden Vault*
+44, Curse of Strahd*

 Crawling claws are the severed hands of murderers animated by dark magic so that they can go on killing.
 Wizards and warlocks of a dark bent use crawling claws as extra hands in their labors.